CARE ACT 2014

 An assessment should be appropriate and proportionate.
 It can come in different formats and can be carried out in various ways, including, but not limited to:

 Where there is concern about an adult’s capacity to make a decision, for example, as a result of a mental impairment, such as dementia, acquired brain injury, learning disabilities or mental health needs, a face to face assessment should be arranged.
 The assessment should be carried out in a way that enables the needs of those who may not be able to put them into words to be recognised.
-See also Mental Capacity and Deprivation of Liberty Safeguards.
+See also Mental Capacity and Deprivation of Liberty Safeguards chapters.

 An assessment should be undertaken over an appropriate and reasonable timescale, taking into account the urgency of the adult’s needs and any fluctuation in those needs.
 They should be given an indicative timescale for their assessment and should be kept informed throughout the assessment process.